snhstq/IBM3705_R5/README.md

 # IBM3705_R5
 ## About the 3705 emulator project
 This project aims at delivering an IBM 3705-II emulator, specifically designed to connect to the Hercules mainframe emulator.
-The 3705 emulator allows running  IBM NCP software up to NCP version 3 (The last NCP version supporting a 3705-II).
+The 3705 emulator allows running unmodified IBM NCP software up to NCP version 3 (The last NCP version supporting a 3705-II).
 The package also includes a 3274 PU T2 emulator as well as a 3271 cluster emulator.
 This enables 3270 emulation software, like x3270 or tn3270,  to connect to the 3705 using the SLDC or BSC protocol.
-In addtion, it is even possible to connect actual IBM hardware to the 3705 emulator using a Data Link Switch.
+In addtion, it is even possible to connect actual IBM hardware to the 3705 emulator using a Data Link Switch (DLSw).

 ## Release Notes
-The main updates with Release 5 of the IBM 3705 SIMH emulator:
+The main updates with Release 5 of the IBM 3705 SIMH emulator are:

 1. Remote 3705:
     The 3705 is now equipped with a (virtual) diskette containing the Remote Program Loader (RPL).
 When the 3705 is activated with all channel adapters disabled, it will automatically load the RPL from the diskette.